Nico Müller

-Nico Müller (born 25 February 1992 in Thun) is a Swiss professional racing driver.
-He is currently competing in the FIA World Endurance Championship for Peugeot Sport and in Formula E for ABT Cupra.
+Nico Sebastian Müller (born 25 February 1992) is a Swiss professional racing driver who currently competes in Formula E for Porsche.

 Career

 Karting

 Müller began his karting career in 2004 and the following year, Müller finished sixth in the Bridgestone Cup Switzerland ICA Junior class.
 He improved to third place in the same competition in 2006 and also finished as runner-up in the Swiss Junior Championship.
 In 2007, he won the Bridgestone Cup Switzerland KF3 class, winning the title by a single point, and took fifth place in the Swiss KF3 championship.

 Formula Renault 2.0

 In 2008, Müller stepped up to single-seaters, racing in his native Formula Renault series for Jenzer Motorsport.
 In his first year in the category, he finished fifth, taking a victory at Spa-Francorchamps along with two other podium places.
 He also took part in selected races of both the Italian Formula Renault 2.0 and Formula Renault 2.0 West European Cup series.
 In November of that year, he contested the Italian Formula Renault 2.0 Winter Series, which was held over two races at the Imola circuit.
 Müller took two podium places to finish third in the standings, behind Kazim Vasiliauskas and champion Daniel Mancinelli.

 Müller remained in the Swiss Formula Renault 2.0 series in 2009 and wrapped up the title in dominant fashion, finishing on the podium in all twelve races, taking nine victories and nine pole positions.

 He also contested a full season of the Eurocup Formula Renault 2.0 championship with Jenzer Motorsport.
 He originally finished third in his début race in Barcelona, but was later promoted to second following the disqualification of race winner Albert Costa.
 During the season he took a further four points-scoring positions to finish eleventh in the championship, the third highest placed rookie driver.